2005–06 Reading F.C. season: September

 After a 12-day break Reading travelled to the Ricoh Arena to face Coventry City on 10 September.
 A second goal in two games from Kevin Doyle was only enough for a 1 – 1 draw with Rob Page equalising in the 86th minute.
 Three days later Reading faced Crystal Palace at home in a game they won 3 – 2.
 Kevin Doyle opened the scoring for Reading but Andy Johnson equalised shortly after and Clinton Morrison then gave Palace the lead at the start of the second half.
 However goals from Leroy Lita and Ibrahima Sonko were enough to secure the win for Reading.
 Next up was the visit of Crewe on 17 September which Reading won 1 – 0 thanks to a 78th-minute header from Ivar Ingimarsson.
 Reading were back in Football League Cup action on 20 September with a second round home tie against Luton Town.
 A single John Oster goal was enough to see Reading progress to the third round.
 On 24 September Reading traveled to Norwich City in the Football League Championship recorded and a third straight 1 – 0 win thanks to a goal from James Harper.
 The final game in September was at Southampton which finished 0 – 0 with both sides having chances but failing to make the breakthrough.

+October

+Reading continued their impressive form in October, winning five consecutive league matches.
+On 1 October, Reading defeated Sheffield United 2–1 at home, with Brynjar Gunnarsson scoring twice to cement their position at the top of the table.
+Reading also progressed in the League Cup, defeating Sheffield United 2–0 in the third round on 25 October.